gfoury/UX305FA-DSDT-Patch/README.md

 ### Downloading

+Clone or download `UX305FA-DSDT-Patch` from GitHub.

-The command `sh download.sh` will download a collection of drivers into `downloads/`.
+In this directory, the command `sh download.sh` will download a collection of drivers into `downloads/`.
 If you don't have `iasl` on your PATH, unzip it from `downloads/tools/` into `tools/`, which is on the `PATH` for the Makefile.

 ### Building AML files